 Most cat litters are able to control odor in one way or another, but there are also scented and unscented options as well.
 The obvious benefit of a scented litter is to further cover up the smell of the litter and of your cat’s messes.

-Although, not everyone enjoys the smells of these products, so it is really up to personal preference when it comes to choosing a scented product or not.
+However, not everyone enjoys the smells of these products.
+Therefore, it is really up to personal preference when it comes to choosing a scented product or not.

 Let Your Cat Enjoy Doing Their Business!
 The Types of Litter for Cats

-One of the best things about shopping for cat litter in today’s market is that there continues to be newer, more advanced types of cat litter hitting the shelves.
+One of the best things about shopping for cat litter in today’s market is that there continue to be newer, more advanced types of cat litter hitting the shelves.

-Every cat is different, and there is no way to tell why certain cats seem to enjoy certain types of litter over others.
+Every cat is different.
+There is no way to tell why certain cats seem to enjoy certain types of litter over others.
 The key is to find one that works for you and that your cat enjoys using.

 As you search for the best cat litter for odor control types, here are some you will likely encounter.

-- Non-Clumping Clay Litter– Non-clumping clay formulas may be more difficult to scoop and clean, but they do have an odor-control benefit, as they allow the urine to sift through all of the litter and absorb the odor.
+Non-clumping clay formulas may be more difficult to scoop and clean.
+But, they do have an odor-control benefit, as they allow the urine to sift through all of the litter and absorb the odor.
 Since litters are often made with charcoal or baking soda, these products will soak up the smell of the urine.
 However, you will likely need to change the litter more often, typically once per week.

-- Crystal Litter– Litter made with crystals is actually formed out of small silica gel beads, similar to those used to preserve products like medication.
+Litter made with crystals is actually formed out of small silica gel beads, similar to those used to preserve products like medication.
 This type of litter is very absorbent and controls odor, plus it is dust-free.
-While this type of crystal is more expensive and can be irritating to some cats’ paws, it is becoming a very popular solution for pet owners.
+While this type of crystal is more expensive and can be irritating to some cats’ paws.
+Still, it is a very popular solution for pet owners.

-- Pine Litter– This type of litter is recycled and made with old lumber scraps that have been treated so they don’t contain any toxins and formed into small pellets.
+This type of litter is recycled and made with old lumber scraps that are treated and formed into small pellets.
 You can buy this litter in crushed, pellet or granular form.
-It needs to be replaced regularly, but many cats seem to enjoy it.
+You have to replace it more often, but many cats seem to enjoy it.